 The Project will not cause any permanent street closures, block access to any surrounding land use, or cause any change in the existing street grid system.
 The Project is not of a scale or nature that will physically divide an established community.
 The Project is not affecting any existing rights-of-way.
 The Project will be built on an existing urban infill site and is contiguous and bounded by a golf course and residential uses.
 In addition, the Project Site is not large enough to encompass an established community.
 The Project's uses are compatible with the residential and commercial uses in the area.
 Throughout the Town, generally, and near the Project Site, specifically, there are similar uses.
 Therefore, impacts would be less than significant.

-The Certified EIR did not discuss physically dividing a community.
-Therefore, the Project will not result in new or increased significant impacts beyond those already identified in the Certified EIR.
+The Project will not result in new or increased significant impacts beyond those already identified in the Certified EIR.

 Consistency Analysis